+These were growing in a small nature reserve on a rocky shoreline just inside the mouth of WesternPort.
 Greenish brown-algae made of strings of hollow, water-filled, round beads on a short stalk.
 Each bead has a smooth surface except for an even array of tiny tubercules (containing reproductive cells) and is about 12-15mm diameter.
 The strings might be up to 200mm long and many strings may grow from a single base.
+Sometimes called sea grapes.

 |Photo Geo-Tag Used||Yes|